 DO NOT OPERATE THE BOAT UNLESS IT IS COMPLETELY ASSEMBLED.
 KEEP ALL FASTENERS TIGHT.
 KEEP ADJUSTMENTS ACCORDING TO SPECIFICATIONS.

-- Before operating the boat for the first time, read the engine break-in procedures.
-The break-in procedures are found in the owner's manual for the engine(s).
-The manual is in the literature packet. - As different types of engines are used to power the boat, have the dealer describe the operating procedures for your boat.
-For more instructions on "How To Operate The Boat," make sure you read the instructions given to you in the owner's manual for the engine you have selected.
+Before operating the boat for the first time, read the engine break-in procedures.
+The break-in procedures are found in the owner's manual for the engine.
+The manual is in the literature packet.
+As different types of engines are used to power the boat, have the dealer describe the operating procedures for your boat.
+For more instructions on "How To Operate The Boat," make sure you read the instructions given to you in the owner's manual for the engines you have selected.
 Note: For more instructions on safety, equipment and boat handling, enroll in one of the several free boating courses offered.
 For information on the courses offered in your area, call the "Boating Course Hotline," 1-800-336-2628.
 Note: If the drive unit hits an underwater object, stop the engine.
 Inspect the drive unit for damage.
 If the unit is damaged, contact your dealer for a complete inspection and repair of the unit.
 To stop the boat, follow this procedure:

-- Allow the engine to drop to the idle speed. - Make sure the shifting lever is in the neutral position.

-Note: If the engine has been run at high speed for a long period of time, allow the engine to cool down by running the engine in the idle position for 3 to 5 minutes.

-Turn the ignition key to the "OFF" position.
+- Allow the engine to drop to the idle speed. - Make sure the shifting levers are in the neutral position.
+Note: If the engines have been run at high speed for a long period of time, allow the engines to cool down by running the engines in the idle position for 3 to 5 minutes. • Turn the ignition keys to the "Off" position.
+After Operation • If operating in saltwater, wash the boat and all equipment with soap and water.

-After Operation

-- If operating in saltwater, wash the boat and all equipment with soap and freshwater. - Check the bilge area for debris and excess water. - · Fill the fuel tank to near full to reduce condensation. - Check that the boat is properly moored. - Turn off all electrical equipment except the automatic bilge pumps. - If you are going to leave the boat for a long period of time, put the battery main switches in the "OFF" position and close all sea cocks. - Make sure the boat is securely moored.
+10-4 - Check the bilge area for debris and excess water. - Fill the fuel tanks to near full to reduce condensation. - Turn of all electrical equipment except the automatic bilge pumps. - If you are going to leave the boat for a long period of time, put the battery main switches in the "Off" position and close all seacocks. - Make sure the boat is securely moored.

-TO PREVENT DAMAGE TO THE BOAT, CLOSE ALL SEACOCKS BEFORE LEAVING THE BOAT.

-10.5 Grounding and Towing

-If the boat should become disabled, or if another craft that is disabled requires assistance, great care must be taken.
+TO PREVENT DAMAGE TO THE BOAT, CLOSE ALL SEA COCKS BEFORE LEAVING THE BOAT.
+10.5 Grounding and Towing If the boat should become disabled, or if another craft that is disabled requires assistance, great care must be taken.
 The stress applied to a boat during towing may become excessive.
 Excessive stress can damage the structure of the boat and create a safety hazard for those aboard.
 Freeing a grounded vessel, or towing a boat that is disabled, requires specialized equipment and knowledge.
 Line failure and structural damage caused by improper towing have resulted in fatal injuries.
 Because of this, we strongly suggest that these activities be left to those who have the equipment and knowledge, e.g., the U.S. Coast Guard or a commercial towing company, to safely accomplish the towing task.